Uganda: LGBT rights

-In 2007 an newspaper, the Red Pepper, published a list of allegedly gay men, many of whom suffered harassment as a result.
+In 2007, a newspaper, the Red Pepper, published a list of allegedly gay men; as a result, many of the men listed suffered harassment.

 On 9 October 2010, the Ugandan newspaper Rolling Stone published a front-page article titled "100 Pictures of Uganda's Top Homos Leak" that listed the names, addresses, and photographs of 100 homosexuals alongside a yellow banner that read "Hang Them."
-The paper also alleged that homosexuals aimed to recruit Ugandan children.
-This publication attracted international attention and criticism from human rights organisations, such as Amnesty International, No Peace Without Justice and the International Lesbian, Gay, Bisexual, Trans and Intersex Association.
+The paper also alleged homosexual recruitment of Ugandan children.
+The publication attracted international attention and criticism from human rights organisations, such as Amnesty International, No Peace Without Justice and the International Lesbian, Gay, Bisexual, Trans and Intersex Association.
 According to gay rights activists, many Ugandans have been attacked since the publication.
 On 27 January 2011, gay rights activist David Kato was murdered.

-In 2009, the Ugandan parliament considered an Anti-Homosexuality Bill that would have broadened the criminalisation of homosexuality by introducing the death penalty for people who have previous convictions, or are HIV-positive, and engage in same-sex sexual acts.
-The bill also included provisions for Ugandans who engage in same-sex sexual relations outside of Uganda, asserting that they may be extradited back to Uganda for punishment, and included penalties for individuals, companies, media organisations, or non-governmental organizations that support legal protection for homosexuality or sodomy.
-The private member's bill was submitted by MP David Bahati in Uganda on 14 October 2009, and was believed to have had widespread support in the Uganda parliament.
+In 2009, the Ugandan parliament considered an Anti-Homosexuality Bill which would have broadened the criminalisation of homosexuality by introducing the death penalty for people who have previous convictions, or are HIV-positive, and engage in same-sex sexual acts.
+The bill included provisions for Ugandans who engage in same-sex sexual relations outside of Uganda, asserting that they may be extradited back to Uganda for punishment, and included penalties for individuals, companies, media organisations, or non-governmental organisations that support legal protection for homosexuality or sodomy.
+On 14 October 2009, MP David Bahati submitted the private member's bill and was believed to have had widespread support in the Uganda parliament.
 The hacktivist group Anonymous hacked into Ugandan government websites in protest of the bill.
-The debate of the bill was delayed in response to global condemnation but was eventually passed on 20 December 2013 and signed by President Yoweri Museveni on 24 February 2014.
+In response to global condemnation the debate of the bill was delayed, but it was eventually passed on 20 December 2013 and President Museveni signed it on 24 February 2014.
 The death penalty was dropped in the final legislation.
 The law was widely condemned by the international community.
 Denmark, the Netherlands, and Sweden said they would withhold aid.
-The World Bank on 28 February 2014 said it would postpone a US$90 million loan, while the United States said it was reviewing ties with Uganda.
+On 28 February 2014, the World Bank said it would postpone a US$90 million loan, while the United States said it was reviewing ties with Uganda.
 On 1 August 2014, the Constitutional Court of Uganda ruled the bill invalid as it was not passed with the required quorum.
 A 13 August 2014 news report said that the Ugandan attorney general had dropped all plans to appeal, per a directive from President Museveni who was concerned about foreign reaction to the bill and who also said that any newly introduced bill should not criminalise same-sex relationships between consenting adults.
-Progress on the continent of Africa has been slow but progressing with South Africa being the only country where same sex marriages are recognised.
+As of 2019, adoption of LGBT rights on the African continent was slow but progressing with South Africa being the only country where same sex marriages are recognised.